mariaigosheva/Password-Generator/README.md

 # 🔑 Password Generator

-A simple, responsive password generator built with HTML, CSS, and vanilla JavaScript.
+A simple, responsive password generator built with **HTML, CSS, and vanilla JavaScript**.
 Generates two unique 15-character passwords and allows users to copy them to the clipboard with a single click.

 ---